-"The Operations Staff are working on your behalf each and everyday to ensure your community water needs are met.
+"The Division Staff are working on your behalf each and every day to ensure your community's water needs are met.
 It continues to be our pleasure to serve as your water purveyor."

 WATER SOURCES

 Well 1: Ground WaterWell 2: Ground Water